DATA-606-2023-FALL-MONDAY/Rius_Jonathan/docs/report.md

 This has a high means squared error of 24, the model is also highly questionable, if continued past ten years the unemployment is in the negatives.
 This is  impossible.
 The unemployment rate changes greatly to economic contacting and recession like events.
+The MSE is very high and unemployment rate, based off the box plot, flucuates between five and ten.
+This is continuously a downward slope, not realistic.

 ---
 ![image](https://github.com/DATA-606-2023-FALL-MONDAY/Rius_Jonathan/assets/70355050/0c0f6712-74b9-43ad-8fad-24105287bbb8) ![image](https://github.com/DATA-606-2023-FALL-MONDAY/Rius_Jonathan/assets/70355050/5ea767ac-2c70-43e9-9344-e55b13235eba)

 To put it briefly there was a correlation between the interest rate and inflation, a model was produced.
 The model has R2 of .47, so the model is adequate but not strong enough for the interest rate to predict the target variable of inflation.
+When thinking about in theory, the interest rate should be correlated as the interest rate flucuates to control inflation, especially if there is deflation or rampant inflation.
+Overally, and suprisingly, the interest rate does not predict inflation as well as first stated in the background portion.

 ---